Showing posts with label Grade 8. Grade 10. Grade 12 Exams. Show all posts

 • Christmas Day 25 December

-• Boxing Day December
+• Boxing Day December 26 December

 Papua New Guinea School Holidays

 Here are the term months and holidays to take note of.
-Refer to the department of education website or check this article for the latest updates on term dates and holidays
+Refer to the Department of Education website or check this article for the latest updates on term dates and holidays

 School Holidays Month Duration